railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Installation on Linux (Ubuntu)
 ------------------------------

-This section guides you through installing the Open ERP server and client on Ubuntu 9.04, one of the most popular Linux distributions.
+This section guides you through installing the Open ERP server and client on Ubuntu, one of the most popular Linux distributions.
 It assumes that you're using a recent release of Desktop Ubuntu with its graphical user interface on a desktop or laptop PC.